Many of us can trace at least one of our impulse buys to a stressful moment or event. A deployment can be that trigger.

 Make some more money.

-The Department of Defense's Savings Deposit Program (SDP) was established to give service members a chance to invest in their financial savings through a military savings account.
+The Department of Defense's Savings Deposit Program, or SDP, was established to give service members a chance to build their financial savings through a military savings account.

 Use SCRA to your financial advantage.

-The Servicemembers Civil Relief Act (SCRA) provides financial and legal protections for service members and their families.
+The Servicemembers Civil Relief Act, or SCRA, provides financial and legal protections for service members and their families.
 The SCRA also applies to Guard and Reserve members when they're called to serve.

 Have some fun!

 As you prepare for deployment, think about how to use any budget surplus toward your financial goals.
-You may decide to pay down debt, save for education, shore up your retirement savings or finally build that emergency fund.
+Some common financial goals are:

-Even in the midst of these financial goals, USAA believes in setting aside up to 10% of extra deployment income for fun items.
+But even in the midst of saving for your financial goals, USAA believes in setting aside up to 10% of extra deployment income for fun items.
 You've earned it.

-A word of caution: Don't be tempted to trade deployment stress for financial stress.
-Plan a post-deployment escape that fits within your budget so you can return relaxed and reconnected without extra debt.
+A word of caution: Don't trade deployment stress for financial stress.
+Plan a post-deployment escape that fits within your budget, so you can return relaxed and reconnected without extra debt.

 Use discipline as you prepare for deployment.